Betsy’s Around the Corner

-Betsy’s on the Corner is a soda fountain, a diner, and a town café, source of square meals with a southern accent and of a grand, all-American ice-cream splurge.
+Betsy’s on the Corner is a soda fountain, a diner, and a town café, source of square meals with a southern accent and some of the best cakes for miles around.

-The big menu offers salads, soups, sandwiches and rugged burgers with all sorts of toppings (turkey or veggie patties also available), including a “Corner Burger” that is a South Carolina paradigm topped with fried green tomatoes and pimento cheese.
+The big menu offers salads, soups, sandwiches, and rugged burgers with all sorts of toppings (turkey or veggie patties also available), including a “Corner Burger” that is a South Carolina paradigm topped with fried green tomatoes and pimento cheese.
 All-beef Nathan’s brand hot dogs come nestled in New England-style split-top buns that are griddle-toasted to a crisp.
 I like one called The Murphy Dog, which is a Dixie dog variation, with chili and slaw plus dill pickle chips.
-Onion rings available on the side are superb: fragile-crusted and fresh, needing a good sprinkle of salt to attain perfection.
+Onion rings are superb: fragile-crusted and fresh, needing only a good sprinkle of salt to attain perfection.

-Betsy’s serves a Blue Plate Special every day, a meat-and-two affair that includes a couple of side dishes (try the rich, motley-textured mac ‘n’ cheese), a corn muffin, and a drink, all for $9.
-On Sunday only, Betsy’s also is open for breakfast.
+Betsy’s serves a Blue Plate Special every day, a meat-and-two affair that includes the likes of pot roast, fried chicken, or pork chops, plus a couple of side dishes (try the rich, motley-textured mac ‘n’ cheese, ethereal onion rings, or curiously sweet/sharp cole slaw), and a corn muffin — all for $10.
+On Friday and Saturday only, Betsy’s also is open for breakfast.

 Betsy’s clientele includes visitors, locals, and, at lunch especially, people who work in Aiken’s downtown district.

 |Credit Cards Accepted||Yes|